Tag Archive for: engagement photos

 I am so looking forward to their wedding celebration this Saturday! -M

-A few weeks back I had the pleasure of visiting the Washoe Theatre in Anaconda Montana for the Couples Portrait Photographic Experience of Amanda and Harley.
+A few weeks back I had the pleasure of photographing the Washoe Theatre Couples Portraits of Amanda and Harley in Anaconda Montana.

 Amanda and Harley met ten years ago and were high school sweethearts.